 Specific positions are determined in part by students’ academic coursework, internships, work experiences, and extracurricular involvement.

 Often students seek this major because of a career goal to own or operate a farm or ranch.
-Additionally, students frequently select this major to explore their interest in agriculture.
+Additionally, students frequently select this major to pursue multiple areas of interest in agriculture or to explore their interest within agriculture.